biopython/biopython.github.io/wiki/Building_a_release.md

 -----------------------------------

-15. Since Biopython 1.74, Sphinx has handled the API documentation via continuous integration, but still have to update the Tutorial on the website.
+15. Since Biopython 1.74, Sphinx has handled the API documentation via continuous integration, but you still have to update the Tutorial on the website manually.

-  - Update the tutorial too:
+  - Update the tutorial:

     ``` bash
     $ cd ~/repositories/DIST/docs/tutorial/